 Unique traits: Extremely Optimistic, Creative, Innovative, Perfectionist, Intuitive, Passionate, Courteous, Caring and Selfless.

-JUSTICE Drama A father's despair and anger leads to the ultimate crime.
+JUSTICE Drama A father's despair and anger lead to the ultimate crime.